TinaMenke/Machine-Learning/README.md

 # Machine-Learning
 A variety of small machine learning projects.

-In the following, the task definition for each project is explained.
+In the following, the task of each machine learning project is briefly described.
+Unfortunately, more detailed information may not be published.

 ## Regression